-The scenic drive at Gortin Glen Forest Park will be temporarily closed to all public vehicle traffic from 4:00 pm on Thursday 28 September 2017.
-Pedestrians are unaffected but pay attention to safety signage.
-It's closed to protect the public during the timber harvest and to allow for essential repairs to the tarmac surface.
-Updates will follow on the work progress and planned re-opening date.
-Apologies for any inconvenience caused.
+The scenic drive at Gortin Glen Forest Park has been temporarily closed to all public vehicle traffic to protect visitors during timber harvesting and to allow for essential repairs to the tarmac surface.

 There is currently an outbreak of the Japanese larch tree disease (P. ramorum) in the Lislap East area of Gortin Glen Forest.

 Visitors should follow all health and safety advice on signage and observe biosecurity measures to help prevent spreading tree disease.

 The Ulster Way passes through part of the forest.
 Mountain biking is only permitted in a specific part of the forest.
 There is also a youth camp site.